 - Turn off the heat and add the Caciocavallo cheese.
 Toss to emulsify and form a creamy sauce.
 If too dry add a couple of tablespoons of pasta water at a time, then toss once more, to get the consistency just right.

 - Taste test and make any final adjustments to salt and pepper.
-Add in the parsley, then serve right away with the remaining zucchini rounds divided into each plate.
+Add in the basil or parsley, then serve right away with the remaining zucchini rounds divided into each plate.
 More grated Caciocavallo or Pecorino Romano can be served on the side.
 Enjoy!

 - When adding the cheese taking the pan off the heat and tossing will help avoid clumping cheese.
 Adding some of the cooled down pasta water (or even cold tap water) will help loosen the cheese up as well.